Skip to main content

 Methods of assessment: Three exams during the year, plus a speaking test each term.

-Special equipment and costs: The course is contained in a textbook and a series of workbooks.
+Special equipment and costs: The course is contained in a series of workbooks.
 It is necessary to levy a $45 charge for the workbooks which will become a valuable, permanent resource for students.
 As most work will be done in these workbooks, other stationery costs will be minimal.

 Continuation of subject: Japanese is taught through to Form 7 (NCEA Level 3).